Skip navigation

 Transform Lives Through Christ

 Are you passionate about becoming more like Christ and helping others transform their lives also?
-Regent’s Master of Divinity in Theology & Ministry — Spiritual Formation will prepare you for full-time ministry while you gain the knowledge needed to effectively disciple people in their spiritual walk.
-You’ll learn how to help lead others through the formation process by identifying and improving needed changes in character, behavior, relationships, vision, values, ministry, godly influence, and servant leadership.
+Regent’s Master of Divinity in Theology & Ministry — Spiritual Formation can help you prepare for full-time ministry while you gain the knowledge needed to effectively disciple people in their spiritual walk.
+You can learn how to help lead others through the formation process by identifying and improving needed changes in character, behavior, relationships, vision, values, ministry, godly influence, and servant leadership.

 GROW YOUR KNOWLEDGE OF SPIRITUAL FORMATION